 First, let us know about the focus areas of Mevotech.
-This brand focuses on producing suspension systems and its parts.
+This brand focuses on producing suspension systems and their parts.
 Among them are ball joints, tie rod ends, and control arms.

 Mevotech, with its price, certainly brings a fight with its competition.
 The Mevotech TXK and TTX series are two good options for you to look at.

 How is the Moog Ball Joint?